jishi/node-sonos-http-api/README.md

 	  "state": "stopped",
 	  "favorite": "my favorite name",
 	  "uri": "x-rincon-stream:RINCON_0000000000001400",
-	  "playMode": "SHUFFLE",
+	  "playMode": {
+	    "shuffle": true
+	  },
 	  "pauseOthers": true
 	  "sleep": "01:00:00"
 	}

 The first player listed in the example, "room1", will become the coordinator.
 It will loose it's queue when ungrouped but eventually that will be fixed in the future.
-Playmodes are the ones defined in UPnP, which are: NORMAL, REPEAT_ALL, SHUFFLE_NOREPEAT, SHUFFLE
+Playmode defines the three options "shuffle", "repeat", "crossfade" similar to the state
-Favorite will have precedence over a uri.
-Playmode requires 0.4.2 of sonos-discovery to work. pauseOthers will pause all zones before applying the preset, effectively muting your system.  sleep is an optional value that enables the sleep timer and supports the 'HH:MM:SS' format.
+Favorite will have precedence over a uri. pauseOthers will pause all zones before applying the preset, effectively muting your system.  sleep is an optional value that enables the sleep timer and supports the 'HH:MM:SS' format.

 presets.json